wesley587/Atomic-python-team/README.md

-Atomic python team is a Python Programing that simulates the [***Atomic techniques***](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics), runs remotely agents to use [atomic techniques](), it's necessary to have the python installed on your environment.
+Atomic python team is a Python Programing that simulates the [***Atomic Red Team***](https://github.com/redcanaryco/atomic-red-team), runs remotely agents to use [**Atomic Techniques**](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics), it's necessary to have the python installed on your environment.

 ## Server installation